onlyhavecans/squirrels.wtf/content/posts/BunnyMailPot.md

 ## The Setup

 This is hella… well you will see.
-It needs some cleaning up and maybe not to be relying on Apple's Mail.App… but seriously it's a super quick and dirty hack.
+It needs some cleaning up and maybe not to be relying on Apple's Mail.App… but seriously it's a super quick and dirty hack.
 It's not even ON the server, it's on my laptop at the moment.

 ### The Mail Rule